nikhilsimha/take-home/README.md

 3. upon clicking the node in the graph, create a side bar on RHS and show the node information on the sidebar
 4. BONUS - take an additional argument, # of levels, which limits the depth of the graph.

+## Output
+A github repo containing access to your solution, with instructions to run it locally.

 ## We are looking for
 1. Your ability to learn and apply unfamiliar technologies quickly.